Sagid-K/Athan-App--Prayer-Times-/README.md

 ## Features

 - Allows users to enter a city name to retrieve live Muslim prayer times.
-- Displays Fajr, Suruq, Dhuhr, Asr, Maghrib, and Isha prayer times for the entered city.
+- Displays Fajr, Sunrise, Dhuhr, Asr, Maghrib, and Isha prayer times for the entered city.
 - Provides a user-friendly interface for easy interaction.

 ## Prerequisites